-- Have full voting rights on all education matters (excluding any non-statutory co-opted Members) - Be eligible to chair a scrutiny committee, sub-committee or task & finish group - Be required to comply with the Members' Code of Conduct and register and declare disclosable pecuniary interests as required - Be expected to attend all meetings of the committee to which they have been appointed having read the agenda papers - Bring an external perspective to the work of scrutiny by utilising their specialist knowledge and experience - Be expected to represent the whole community and not just one sector or viewpoint - Act independently of party politics and lobbying interests - Be responsible for keeping the organisation or interest they were appointed to represent informed and engaged in scrutiny - Be expected to treat other committee Members, officers and external witnesses with respect - Be required to recognise that they may encounter sensitive information and to act with discretion
+- Be encouraged to contribute to the development of the committee work programme and propose agenda items for future meetings - Be expected to attend all meetings of the committee to which they have been appointed having read the agenda papers - Bring an external perspective to the work of the Committee by utilising their specialist knowledge and experience - Be expected to represent the whole community and not just one sector or viewpoint - Act independently of party politics and lobbying interests - Be responsible for keeping the organisation or interest they were appointed to represent informed and engaged in the work of the Committee - Be expected to treat other committee Members, officers and external parties with respect - Be required to recognise that they may encounter sensitive information and to act with discretion - Not to disclose or other than in the performance of their role on the Committee - use exempt or confidential information - To raise issues with the Monitoring Officer or Head of Democratic Services at the earliest possible opportunity if there are any concerns

-6. Support for Co-opted Members
+14. Support for Co-opted Members

-- 6.1 All co-opted Members will be provided with a comparable level of support to the elected Members.
-This will include: - All summons, agendas and committee reports will be sent to co-opted Members at the same time as elected Members and will comply with the public access to information regulations - An induction will be provided for new co-opted Members that will outline their expected contribution to scrutiny and familiarise them with the Members' Code of Conduct - Co-opted Members will be invited to attend Member training sessions that relate to their role on scrutiny - Co-opted Members will not receive an allowance or salary
+- 14.1 All co-opted Members will be provided with a comparable level of support to the elected Members.
+This will include: - All summons, agendas and committee reports will be sent to coopted Members at the same time as elected Members and will comply with the public access to information regulations - An induction will be provided for new co-opted Members that will outline their expected contribution and familiarise them with the Code of Conduct which applies to them in their role - Co-opted Members will be invited to attend Member training sessions that relate to their role - Co-opted Members will not receive an allowance or salary

-7. Why co-opt
+15. Why co-opt